e-id-admin/open-source-community/discussion-paper-tech-proposal/discussion-paper-tech-proposal.md

+🚧 THIS IS A DRAFT AND MAY BE OBJECT TO CHANGES.
+OFFICIAL PUBLICATION ON DEC 1, 2023 🚧

 # Discussion Paper: Initial technological basis for the Swiss national trust infrastructure

 ## Defining a common ground for the Swiss electronic identity and other verifiable credentials